Coming from Rust

 Turbofish

-The borrow checker fight
+Fighting the borrow checker

 Async coloring